ArjunMamidi2698/effectualDAOTrackService/README.md

 -   Fetch Apps in organisation
 -   Fetch Votes and Casts-for-Vote from Voting app
 -   Fetch Token info and TokenHolders from Tokens app
--   Track apps, token-holders, votes, casts updates
+-   Periodically Tracking apps, token-holders, votes and casts updates

 ## Steps to run